 Everything you need to know to can salsa safely.
-If you’re going to go to all the work of canning homemade salsa, you might as well do it safely and be confident that what’s in your pantry will be safe for friends and family to enjoy.
+Be confident that what’s in your pantry will be safe for friends and family to enjoy.

 Why is it Important to Can Salsa Safely?

-The issue with canning salsa is that there a lot of low acid ingredients in it.
-Even the tomatoes in salsa can vary greatly in acidity and are considered low acid when it comes to canning.
-And low acid foods are not safe to can in a hot water bath canner.
+The issue with canning salsa is that salsa contains many low acid ingredients.
+Even the tomatoes in salsa can vary greatly in acidity and are considered borderline low acid when it comes to canning.

-Low acid foods, like salsa (that has not had sufficient acid added), when canned in a hot water bath and especially when they have an air tight seal are perfect environments for pathogens like Clostridium Botulinum, the bacteria that causes botulism which can be fatal (read more here).
+Without the addition of the correct amount of acid, salsa is considered a low acid food.
+Low acid are not safe to can in a hot water bath canner due to the potential threat of pathogens like Clostridium Botulinum, the bacteria that causes botulism which can be fatal (read more here).
 This bacteria thrives in high moisture, low acid, low salt and low oxygen environments like salsa.

 How Much Acid Is Needed?